 - Funeral plan insurance policies can be expensive and require an upfront cash outlay.
-If you decide to pay installments rather than a one-time payment, you still need to give a large, non-refundable deposit before making installment payment.
+If you decide to pay installments rather than a one-time payment, you still need to give a large, non-refundable deposit before making an installment payment.

 - You can’t change or alter your funeral plan if you change your mind later.
 Making any changes could affect the original price and may require a new contract.